 Welcome from the Head of School

-Welcome to Chapin's new website!
+Welcome to Chapin's website!
 I encourage you to explore its many pages to learn more about a Chapin education, and how our students discover within themselves the power to lead lives of curiosity, empathy and happiness.

 Chapin’s rich educational tradition dates back to 1901, when Maria Bowen Chapin founded the school.
 Our mission is to prepare a diverse and talented community of young women to thrive and lead in a global society through a dedication to academic excellence, personal integrity and community responsibility.
 Our students are artists, athletes, computer programmers, engineers, musicians and physicists, often at the same time.
 From Kindergarten to Class 12, they all share a home at 100 East End Avenue, which encourages collaboration and life-long friendships and vibrates with their warmth and energy.